edorion-hashicorp-training/notes/Vault/Storage/Raft.md

 *disable_mlock to true* to stop clash of disk use and swapping

 Each `retry_join` stanza may contain either a `leader_api_addr` value or a cloud `auto_join` configuration value, but not both.

+### joining issue with TLS
+Vault node must speak to another Vault node using the API port instead of the cluster port to first get the cert and connection details / name for the cert to work with